Theos94/chatey/README.md

 Im using nodemon to get it up and running.
 Its set to start on port 4004.

-Use npm install to get all dependencies or if youre using yarn just type yarn install.
+Use npm install to get all dependencies or if you are using yarn just type yarn install.

 Open a few windows of the same page and see how its working.